-Malmaison Rose Pyramid
+Malmaison Pyramid Garden Obelisk

-Imperial Splendour for your Rose Garden
+Pyramid Garden Obelisk: Imperial Splendour for your Rose Garden

 Focal points are essential to every successful garden design.
 What makes them so indispensable is the way in which they structure our spatial impressions.
 A path that leads nowhere rarely succeeds in rousing our interest.
 What creates a sense of suspense is a judiciously placed bench, a pavilion, a sculpture or a striking column.
 Focal points such as these give a garden a coherent structure when viewed from different perspectives, transforming it into a succession of breath-taking images.

-Pyramids for Roses and Clematis
+Pyramid Garden Obelisks for Roses and Clematis

 The first granite obelisks and pyramids – rays of the sun god made stone – were erected thousands of years ago in ancient Egypt.
 They were built to create a spiritual link between the human world and the ancient Egyptian deities.
 These stone monoliths have one thing in common with the metal pyramids which can be found in the gardens of our day: their shape.
 While their religious significance has long faded, their powerful geometric forms are now prized for their uniquely decorative qualities.
 As a support for climbing plants, the pyramid introduces into your garden an intriguingly new dimension of exquisite colour and blissful spirituality.
 While clematis will grow unaided along the decorative pyramid frames, roses will need to be tied in place..

-Old roses with long and soft shoots are ideal, as are modern shrub and small shrub roses, as well as slow-growing climbing and rambling roses.
+Whether mounted in a row along a garden path, or fitted as solitaires on the lawn, the rose-covered metal pyramid is a stunning sight, combining clarity and picturesque charm.
+To ensure that a pyramid keeps its visual impact, at least half of it should be visible above the surrounding plants.
+The ideal height lies somewhere between 2 and 2.5 metres.
+For rose pyramids of this size it is best to choose roses that reach a maximum height of 2.5 to 3 metres.
+Old roses with long and soft shoots are ideal, as are modern shrub and small shrub roses, as well as slow-growing climbing roses.
 Always train the flexible shoots along the outside of the rose pyramid.
 If you train ramblers to grow in a spiral, you can be sure that nearly every eye will produce a new flowering shoot.
 Roses and clematis count as the ideal couple, but only if similar in size with compatible blooms.
 It is therefore a good idea to allow the roses an advance start of one to two years.